MSU-HPC User Guide

 NOAA’s Research and Development HPC (RDHPCS) efforts are organized into Portfolios.
 Portfolio allocations on each system are assigned by the NOAA RDHPCS Allocation Committee and are managed by a Portfolio Manager (PfM).
 Portfolios in turn are sub-organized into Projects (Accounts or Groups).
 At MSU a project is managed by its Account Managers (similar to PI’s on NOAA RDHPCS systems) who are the Portfolio Manager and other Account Managers as requested by the Portfolio Manager and approved by the NOAA resource management.

 Portfolio Managers (PfMs) are responsible for the projects and Account Managers in their portfolio, including CPU allocations and scratch disk quotas.
-PfMs request active users to be Account Managers via a help ticket: MSU-HPC Help Request.
+PfMs request active users to be Account Managers via an MSU-HPC Help request.
+(Send email to rdhpcs.orion.help@noaa.gov to open an MSU help ticket.)
 Account Managers are responsible to add, remove, and control project members usage and behavior, provide guidance on resource utilization, and monitor CPU and storage usage for their projects.
 At MSU Account Managers also request new user accounts and request renewal of current user accounts when it approaches its expiration date as the user’s supervisor/sponsor.

 To access the MSU-HPC resources, an existing active user must be a member of at least one project.
 An Account Managers assigns an existing user to one or more of their projects, using MSU’s Account Management Tool.
 To add new users, an Account Manager makes a new user request using MSU’s Account Management Tool.
 The requestor becomes the new user’s sponsor/supervisor.